- Botanical Name: Rosa Damascena

 - Cautions: Non-toxic, non-irritant, non-sensitizing.

-- Important Note: Never use pure oils on the skin without diluting, never use internally, keep away from children and eyes, always check if there are any medical issues which could cause a problem.
+- Important Note: Never use pure oils on the skin without diluting, never use internally, keep away from children and eyes, always check if there are any medical issues that could cause a problem.
 Seek help if you have any doubts.

 We guarantee that our oils are tested and are 100 percent natural.
 Be careful when buying Bulgarian rose oil at lower prices.
 We will be happy to provide you with an analysis from an accredited laboratory for the specific batch.
 Our small family business is based in Birmingham- UK also Dobrich and Sofia- Bulgaria, relies on quality, good name and trust.
 We specialise in this and do not ask the producers for the lowest prices like the big local traders, but we emphasise higher quality by the Bulgarian State Standard of oils.